NCAA basketball players and gamblers are charged for allegedly rigging games

 In a statement, NCAA President Charlie Baker said protecting the integrity of competition is of the utmost importance for the NCAA and that is investigating, or has finished investigating, almost all of the teams in the indictment.

-Prosecutors named more than 40 schools that were involved in games that were targeted by the scheme.
+Prosecutors named more than 40 schools involved in games that were targeted by the scheme.
 Those included Tulane University and DePaul University.

-Rigged games included those played by teams in major conferences, while some were playoff games, including the first round of the Horizon League championship and the second round of the Southland Conference championship, prosecutors said.
+Rigged games included major conferences and some playoffs, including the first round of the Horizon League championship and the second round of the Southland Conference championship, prosecutors said.

 Players often recruited teammates to cooperate by playing badly, sitting out or keeping the ball away from players who weren’t in on the scheme to prevent them from scoring.
 Sometimes the attempted fix failed, meaning the fixers lost their bets.